bluk/corrosion/src/constructors.md

 let v = new_vehicle("Old Faithful".to_string(), 4);
 ```

-Constructors are closer to factory methods from other languages because there is
-no special syntax, no special method name (e.g. do not need to use the type's
+There is no special syntax, no special method name (e.g. do not need to use the
-name like Java or `init` like Swift), and no unique privileges given to
+type's name like Java or `init` like Swift), and no unique privileges given to
 constructing functions in Rust.

 Constructors are important and common in Rust, but there is not much more to